Buying a Home London Ontario

 - Guide you to locate the best mortgage in the market for your situation if required.

-- Coordinate all inspections, appraisals with the very best firms, so you can feel confident and free to focus on other important family tasks during your move.
+- Coordinate all inspections, and appraisals with the very best firms, so you can feel confident and free to focus on other important family tasks during your move.

 - Everything you do and say is confidential.

-Before even looking at homes, I will:
+Before even looking at homes, we will:

 - Highlight various neighbourhoods to determine which ones are best suited to your needs.